 In 2017, APS did away with net metering, the program that offered a 1-to-1 credit for any excess energy sent back to the grid.
-The new programs sets a single "export rate" that is reviewed annually every September.
-The current export rate is set at 11.6 cents per kWh, down from 12.9 after September 2018's review.
-This is the second time the export rate is being re-evaluated post 2017, as it will every year going forward.
+The new programs sets a single "export rate" that is reviewed annually every Summer.
+The current export rate is set at 10.45 cents per kWh, down from the previous two years.
+This is the third time the export rate is being re-evaluated post 2017.
 An ACC vote in the coming weeks will set a new amount for the following year beginning in September.

-APS honors solar contracts for 10 years (this changed from 20 years in the 2017 rate case).
-So, if you’ve been considering solar and want to ensure today’s best rates while shielding yourself from future rate increases or buyback credit decreases, be sure to lock-in your solar contract before September 2019.
+APS honors new solar contracts for 10 years.
+So, if you’ve been considering solar and want to ensure today’s best rates while shielding yourself from future rate increases or buyback credit decreases, be sure to lock-in your solar contract before September 2020.

-With APS' ongoing rate decreases and SRP's new solar plans introduced this year, many people assume that solar is no longer viable in the Valley of the Sun.
+With ongoing rate changes at both SRP and APS, many people assume that solar is losing its luster here in the Valley of the Sun.
 This couldn’t be further from the truth—there is still plenty of room for savings.
 With that said, a solar ROI typically factors in available incentives and energy buyback credits, all of which are ramping down as time marches on.
 So, when it comes to solar, waiting is generally not the most lucrative strategy.

 If you are looking to cash-in your piece of Arizona’s abundant sunshine and lock-in maximum savings before the next big rate review, contact us for a custom solar quote.
 If you aren't quite ready for a quote, you can download our complimentary whitepaper: Is Solar Right for You?

-*For more information about the featured image, you can access the APS Rate Rider PDF here.
+*For more information about the APS deadline, you can access the APS Rate Rider PDF here.